 I drink green juice so often that my husband likes to joke that my eyes are so green because of how much celery and kale juice I drink.
-It’s the perfect drink after a workout, on a hot day when I feel dehydrated, and I always try to start my mornings with a glass for the vitamins and minerals I need to get through my day.
+It’s the perfect drink after a workout on a hot day when I feel dehydrated, and I always try to start my mornings with a glass for the vitamins and minerals I need to get through my day.

-Not only is celery a fantastic diuretic, which means it helps prevent and correct water retention and bloating, but kale in particular is nutritionally dense and packed with vitamins and minerals like vitamin A, vitamin K, vitamin B6, vitamin C, copper, calcium, potassium and manganese which help brighten up your skin and help your nails, hair, and eyes look brighter and healthier.
+Not only is celery a fantastic diuretic, which means it helps prevent and correct water retention and bloating, but kale, in particular, is nutritionally dense and packed with vitamins and minerals like vitamin A, vitamin K, vitamin B6, vitamin C, copper, calcium, potassium, and manganese which help brighten up your skin and help your nails, hair, and eyes look brighter and healthier.

-This green juice recipe is a great way to help fit more servings of vegetables into your diet, it helps fill many nutritional gaps in the typical American diet, and it only takes about 15-20 minutes from start to finish, leaving you with a 3 days supply of perfectly fresh green juice.
+This green juice recipe is a great way to help fit more servings of vegetables into your diet, it helps fill any nutritional gaps in the typical American diet, and it only takes about 15-20 minutes from start to finish, leaving you with a 3 days supply of perfectly fresh green juice.

 Selecting The Ingredients

-Choose celery that is green, crisp and firm, cucumbers without blemishes, and kale that is rigid and dark green.
+Choose celery that is green, crisp, and firm, cucumbers without blemishes, and kale that is rigid and dark green.
 Lemons should be firm, without any discoloration on the peel, and no puncture marks.

 My Cold Press Juicer

 I use a Breville BJE430SIL juicer, which is a cold juicer, meaning that at no point are my ingredients ever heated.
-It’s important to use a cold juicer, because otherwise when the ingredients are heated, the nutrients begin to break down, making it less effective, and less nutritious.
+It’s important to use a cold juicer, because otherwise when the ingredients are heated, the nutrients begin to break down, making it less effective and less nutritious.

 Prepping the Produce

-Wash all produce thoroughly, using a natural bristled bamboo brush like these or this one to remove any waxy coatings from the cucumbers, or dirt from the celery and kale.
+Wash all produce thoroughly, using a natural bristled bamboo brush like these or this one to remove any waxy coatings from the cucumbers or dirt from the celery and kale.
 For best results, make your juice the same day you purchase your ingredients.